 Retailers have incorporated the digital experience into brick-and-mortar stores through digital signage.
 Digital signage removes that limitation—you can tell your story how you want.
 Whether you’re part of a small boutique or a more extensive ecosystem like Apollo Retail, don’t miss out on going digital.

 Digital signage opens up many new options for store displays and can make a real difference for customers.

 68% of customers say digital signage would make them more likely to buy advertised products.

-Forty-four percent even said it would influence them to buy the advertised product instead of a product they already planned to purchase.
+Forty-four percent even said it would influence them to buy the advertised product instead of a product they planned to purchase.

 What is digital signage?

-In a retail environment, digital signage is instrumental to marketing the store—you can highlight new product releases, run an ad, promote a discount, or simply tell your brand’s story.
+In a retail environment, digital signage is instrumental to marketing the store—you can highlight new product releases, run an ad, promote a discount, or tell your brand’s story.
 The possibilities are limitless.

 Benefits of digital signage